enspiral/handbook/README.md

 This Handbook's primary audience is Enspiral members, but it will be publicly available for others who might find it useful. **The goal is to give everyone in the network as much clarity and context as possible, while sharing our structures and practices with the outside world as well.**

-This book is in perpetual beta, it's constantly changing.
+Our handbook is designed as an **always relevant living document**.
+The handbook is constantly changing, and certain links point towards internal documents which contain the most up-to-date information.
 If you see something that could be improved: that's your invitation to improve it!
 [Find out more about editing the handbook](guides/contributing.md).

 ## Structure